 - Service project: The project that contains the Cloud Composer environment.

 - Enable the GKE API in your host and service projects.

-- Choose one of the following options to allocate and configure networking resources.
-For each option, you must name the secondary IP ranges composer-pods and composer-services.
+Choose one of the following options to allocate and configure networking resources.
+For each option, you must name the secondary IP ranges for pods and services.